appcanary/blog/source/articles/2017-01-16-ports-can-yourself.html.markdown

 It's tempting to victim-blame here.
 Hospitals were at fault because of their antiquated IT departments, sclerotic fiefdoms incapable of moving past Windows 98.
 We all know that MongoDB [sucks](http://cryto.net/~joepie91/blog/2015/07/19/why-you-should-never-ever-ever-use-mongodb/), and that [Real Programmers](http://www.catb.org/jargon/html/story-of-mel.html) would never be caught dead using it.
 They probably deserved to get hacked.

 No. As I've said on this blog before, victim-blaming in security is a [trap that must be avoided](https://blog.appcanary.com/2016/mirai-botnet-security-broken.html).
-Attacks are varied an ever changing, best practices can be indistinguishable from cargo cults, and defaults configurations seem almost designed to foil you.
+Attacks are varied and ever changing, best practices can be indistinguishable from cargo cults, and defaults configurations seem almost designed to foil you.

 Case in point MongoDB, which ships listening to the world and without any authentication.
 No wonder so many instances got hacked.